Measures for the Safety of Local Residents and Employees

 Since its foundation, JSR has conducted safety activities based on the principle that safety takes priority over production.
-During the annual safety audits, the president visits each work site to engage in dialogues on safety with employees.
+During the annual safety audits, the president visits each work site to engage in discussions concerning safety with employees.
 Worksites completed the development of safety management systems based on the ideas of ISO in FY1997 (April 1, 1996 to March 31, 1997).
-Since then, health-related issues have been added, and the system is operated as a safety and health management system and various activities are conducted.
+Since then, health-related issues have been added, and the system is operated as a health and safety management system and various activities are conducted.

 Employees from various cooperative companies work at our plants and safety and hygiene work activities are always jointly promoted with these cooperative companies.
 To ensure thorough safety in each operation, each plant has a Comprehensive Disaster Prevention Council (Disaster Prevention Council).
-In addition to considering the causes and measures to be taken to prevent accidents or disasters that occur at cooperative companies, the Disaster Prevention Council also conducts various activities to improve safety and health levels, including instruction, supervision and education on daily safety and health as well as joint inspections of workplaces when construction is underway.
+In addition to considering the causes and measures to be taken to prevent accidents or disasters that occur at cooperative companies, the Disaster Prevention Council also conducts various activities to improve health and safety levels, including instruction, supervision and education on daily health and safety as well as joint inspections of workplaces when construction is underway.

-In addition, JSR has established a safety commendation system (the Kawasaki Commemorative Safety Award) that covers group companies to raise worker awareness of safety.
+In addition, JSR has established a safety commendation system (the Kawasaki Commemorative Safety Award) that covers group companies to raise workers’ awareness of safety.